Thomaspersbraaten/semester-project-2/README.md

 * Admin page - This page lists all products so admin user can interact with product.
 Admin user should be able to logout, create new products, Edit products and delete products.

 Tools to use
-* Vanilla JS with modules
+* Vanilla JS with modules and localstorage
 * SASS or styled components
 * CSS framework of our choice